 The IIMS Certifying Authority Examiners are all Full members of the Institute and are not employed by us.
 You may select any of the Certifying Authority Examiners to carry out the vessel coding inspection.

-If you are already registered with another Certifying Authority, you can transfer to the IIMS at no extra cost.
 You as the vessel owner must write to your current Certifying Authority and ask them to transfer the documents to the IIMS.

 Vessel coding overseas

 The IIMS Certifying Authority Examiners cover the whole world with some actually living in overseas locations But if in doubt, contact the IIMS HQ for details of an individual member’s location.

 How to apply for a Vessel Coding

 IIMS Code Examiners operate in accordance with IIMS procedures under ISO9001 as follows: